 After Nunavut was formed, collections of art were assessed.
 Ownership of pieces from the eastern Arctic was transferred to Nunavut.
 Many pieces remained in storage in Yellowknife, Northwest Territories.
 In February 2016, the Nunavut government reached an agreement with the Winnipeg Art Gallery to loan them 7,500 pieces.
 The WAG already had its own collection of Inuit art, having starting to collect it in the 1950s.
 Today, the WAG holds in trust the world’s largest collection of Inuit art and has plans for the construction of a new Inuit art centre begins in 2017.

 I visited the Our Land exhibit again on my own, viewing the exhibits with a little more insight.
-Our Land: Contemporary Art from the Arctic runs until April 9, 2017.
-There are other pieces of Inuit art on display in the WAG’s permanent exhibits.
+Our Land: Contemporary Art from the Arctic is no longer running at the WAG, but there are other pieces of Inuit art on display in the WAG’s permanent exhibits.
 Their gift shop carries pieces of Inuit art and has a beautiful showcase of sculptures.

 Destinations Detours and Dreams monthly e-newsletter contains behind the scenes information, sneak peeks ahead, travel story recaps and more.
 SIGN UP HERE